OlekLolKek/Escape-from-Anime/README.md

 # Escape-from-Anime
-A repository containing a file with all sorts of SFW anime pictures.
+A repository containing a JSON file with links to all sorts of SFW anime pictures.